CearLab/ActiveLoc/doc/code/SetupGCSLinux.md

 # Starting from the base environment, you need to run a detached container,
 # the image will build and tag autonomously.

-    $ docker compose --file src/docker/docker-compose.yml up -d ros-noetic-base
+    $ docker compose --file src/docker/docker-compose.yml up -d ros-noetic-base --remove-orphans
-    $ docker compose --file src/docker/docker-compose.yml up -d ros-noetic-dev
+    $ docker compose --file src/docker/docker-compose.yml up -d ros-noetic-dev --remove-orphans

-# now you should have 2 images and 2 containers.
+# Now you should have 2 images and 2 containers.
 Check with

-# $ docker images
+    $ docker images
-# $ docker ps -a
+    $ docker ps -a

-# from now on you will use the dev container.
+# From now on we will use the dev container.

-# NB: if you want to instantiate a new container, just run docker compose for jackal-melodic-dev again.
+# Remark: if you want to instantiate a new container, just run docker compose
+# for jackal-melodic-dev again.

-# NB: for nvidia jackal, check the jackal-melodic-nvidia service in the docker-compose.yml
+# Remark: for nvidia jackal, check the jackal-melodic-nvidia service in
+# the docker-compose.yml

+# Remark: you can log in the container from vscode:
+#   1) check that the container is running. if not start it (docker start ID)
+#   2) In Vs Code bottom left corner, click on the green rectancle
+#   3) attach to running container --> select the container